maniyella/employee-management-backend/README.md

-mployee Management Backend built with REST APIs to handle CRUD operations and manage employee data with database integration.
+Employee Management Backend built with REST APIs to handle CRUD operations and manage employee data with database integration.